Tarkio Township, Atchison County, Missouri

 Township in Atchison County, Missouri, U.S.

 Tarkio Township is a township in Atchison County, Missouri, United States.
 At the 2020 census, its population was 1637.

 Tarkio Township was organized in 1845 and was one of the five original townships in Atchison County.
-It was named after the nearby Tarkio River.
+It was named after the Tarkio River.
+It was reduced from its original size at the establishment of Lincoln Township.

 Geography

-Tarkio Township covers an area of 124.1 km2 and contains one incorporated settlement, Tarkio.
+Tarkio Township covers an area of 47.92 sqmi and contains one incorporated settlement, Tarkio.
 It contains one cemetery, Home.

 The streams of Cow Branch, Middle Tarkio Creek, and West Tarkio Creek run through this township.

 Center Point (or Centre Point) is an extinct hamlet in northeast Tarkio Township.
-A post office called Center Point was established in 1875, and remained in operation until 1880.
+It was first settled on July 4, 1844.
+A post office called Center Point was established in 1875 and remained in operation until 1880.

 Transportation

 Tarkio Township contains one airport, Gould Peterson Municipal Airport.

+The following highways travel through the township: